Hazardous Waste Facility Permit

 The Resource Conservation and Recovery Act (RCRA) is the federal statute that regulates facilities that treat, store or dispose of hazardous waste.

 California has a five-tiered permitting program which matches the statutory/regulatory requirements imposed upon each category of hazardous waste facility to the degree of risk posed by them.
-The five permitting tiers, in descending order of regulatory oversight are:
+The five permitting tiers are:

 1. The Full Permit Tier

 - Includes all facilities requiring a RCRA permit, plus selected non-RCRA activities pursuant to Title 22 California Code of Regulations (22 CCR)

 - RCRA Hazardous Waste Part A Permit Application

 - RCRA Hazardous Waste Part B Permit Application

 2. The Standardized Permit Tier